 - Frequent episodes of watery , messy stool.

 - Next, evaluate your dog’s diet closely.
 Are you sure that you’re feeding a good food?
 What your dog eats can lead to chronic diarrhea that’s often caused by IBS or IBD (irritable bowel syndrome or inflammatory bowel disease).
 Trust me, it’s cheaper to feed your dog correctly than it is to try and correct an ongoing problem that is often related to your dog’s food intake.
 BUT, if the problem continues and you know it’s not related to food, start your dog o

 - If your dog is healthy, but his stool is a mess and nothing happened to cause the messy stool (drinking contaminated water, etc.), then it’s most likely related to poor diet.
-If you’re not willing to improve the food that your dog eats, then I recommend including both digestive enzymes and ESPECIALLY probiotics on a regular basis.
-Don’t stop!
-Digestive enzymes help by absorbing whatever vital nutrients are in the food.
+If you’re not willing to improve the food that your dog eats, then I recommend including the antioxidant formula that I mention above.
+I also recommend that you keep your dog on the supplement for life.
 Diarrhea happens because the intestinal cells are damaged.
-By adding enzymes to your dog’s diet, you protect the intestinal cells while healing.
+By adding important nutrients back to your dog’s diet, you protect the intestinal cells while healing.
 You can also add probiotics which provide a healthy flora and keep your dog’s gut intact.
-Again, if you feed your dog right, then eventually, both of these supplements can be avoided.
-But, if you’re going to continue to feed a questionable diet, then you should definitely consider adding both on a regular basis, but it’s cheaper to just feed a good food.
+But, they don’t always work alone.

 - With hold food for 12 to 24 hours is the first thing Vet’s usually recommend.
 However, be careful with puppies and smaller dogs who run the risk of hypoglycemia.
 12 hrs. might work better for these guys.